 A guide to upgrade subversion to 1.14

-Though subversion’s popularity has declined in favor of Git over recent years, it’s still used in game or hardware companies as it could provide simplified large file management and folder-grained permissions.
+Though subversion’s popularity has declined in favor of Git over recent years, it remains prevalent in gaming or hardware industries duo to its simplified large file management and folder-grained permissions.

-Unlike upgrading Gitlab with pre-built scripts and opensource communities, upgrading subversion servers requires a full understanding of the operation systems, apache, and subversion instances.
+Unlike the Gitlab upgrade, upgrading subversion servers requires deeper knowledge of operation systems, Apache configurations, and subversion repository structures.

 Background